Henrik-Eriksson/ComputerProgramming-Lab1-DiceGames-HT2021/README.md

 Dice Rolling Functions: roll2Dice rolls two dice and returns their sum, while roll1Dice rolls a single dice.
 Game Implementations:
-*craps: A classic dice game where players bet on roll outcomes.
+* Craps: A classic dice game where players bet on roll outcomes.
-*abyss: A game involving specific rules and conditions based on dice rolls.
+* Abyss: A game involving specific rules and conditions based on dice rolls.
-*pigs: A simpler dice game focused on accumulating points up to a target score.
+* Pigs: A simpler dice game focused on accumulating points up to a target score.
-*Game Mechanics: Each game has specific rules and mechanics, implemented in separate functions.
+* Game Mechanics: Each game has specific rules and mechanics, implemented in separate functions.
-*Main Menu: The displayMainMenu function provides a user interface for selecting different games.
+* Main Menu: The displayMainMenu function provides a user interface for selecting different games.
-*Game Loop: The main function includes a loop that keeps the program running, allowing users to choose different games or exit.
+* Game Loop: The main function includes a loop that keeps the program running, allowing users to choose different games or exit.